 Some no dig harvests

 It is almost as simple as it sounds!
 I don’t turn over the soil to grow my food.
-Instead I spread an annual mulch of compost on the surface every year, around and inch or two (2-5cm).
+Instead I spread an annual mulch of compost on the surface every year, around a centimetre or two.
 This encourages soil organisms to incorporate it into the soil, eating and excreting as they do so, which helps to improve soil structure and fertility.
 That’s once a year, usually in the winter months but it can be done at any time.

 Gardeners use many different kinds of mulches worldwide.
 Here in our damp, temperate climate compost works well because it does not provide a habitat for slugs, snails and woodlice – all creatures that like to chomp on our veggies.
 In other climates compost is often topped with hay, straw, wood chips, grass clippings and such like, all cosy homes for these pests in the UK. so I only use them in areas such as under currant bushes, not annual veg beds.